pixpark/gpupixel/README.md

 ](https://github.com/pixpark/gpupixel/blob/main/LICENSE)

 ## Introduction
-GPUPixel is a high-performance image and video processing library written in C++11.
+GPUPixel is a high-performance image and video beauty effect library written in C++11.
+Achieving Commercial-Grade beauty effects.
 Extremely easy to compile and integrate, with a very small library size.

 It is GPU-based and comes with built-in beauty effects filters that can achieve commercial-grade results.